Samsung Galaxy 8 Leader Arrested, But Release Date Delays Unlikely

 The charges are not related to smartphones, Apple, or the Galaxy S8 launch.
 Instead, Jay Y. Lee is being charged as a suspect in an “influence-peddling scandal that led parliament to impeach President Park Geun-hye in December.”

-The incident was significant because it was South Korea’s first impeachment.
+The incident was significant because it is South Korea’s first impeachment.
 The impeachment of President Park Geun-hye is still waiting for the Constitutional Court to make a final decision.

 The incident with Samsung’s leader will give the South Korean government 10 days to indict, but extensions are often requested to include an additional 10 days.

 After the indictment, the courts in South Korea will have to rule within three calendar months.
-Samsung and their Jay Y. Lee report that they are not involved with the crimes associated with President Park Geun-hye getting impeached.
+Samsung and Jay Y. Lee report that they are not involved with the crimes associated with President Park Geun-hye getting impeached.

 Samsung employs over 250,000 people in South Korea and have reassured the public that they will continue operations as usual while Jay Y. Lee is embroiled in the legal scandal.
 Samsung had time to prepare for this type of incident because the courts denied a month earlier to have Jay Y. Lee arrested.

-AP News adds to this on February 15 by reporting other details about the Samsung arrest such as the an alternate name of “Lee Jae-yong” and listed him, not as Chief, but as the Vice Chairman at Samsung Electronics.

-About the charges being brought against Samsung’s Jay Y. Lee, they claim that in addition to giving bribes of up to $36 million to President Park Geun-hye, Lee is also being investigated for embezzlement of Samsung assets.
+About the charges being brought against Samsung’s Jay Y. Lee, it has been claimed that in addition to giving bribes of up to $36 million to President Park Geun-hye, Lee is also being investigated for embezzlement of Samsung assets.

 In exchange for hosting South Korea’s 2018 Winter Olympics, the former Samsung leader was pardoned for his 2008 convictions by the president.